 Estrogen levels rise during adolescence, and remain an important part of a woman's life.
 If estrogen levels aren't what they should be, we aren't what we should be.

 And estrogen doesn't just promote a woman's feminine traits.
 In fact, estrogen plays a dynamic role in our bodies, and is critical for our health and well-being.
-To fully understand how estrogen can be so impactful, it helps to know a bit about hormones in general, and how they interact with the body.

 Use these 8 signs to determine if your estrogen levels need another look.